 How plain in flavour or otherwise you make your couscous will largely depend on what you are serving it with.
 If it is a side dish to something flavourful and saucy, you can keep it relatively plain. it then becomes a carrier for the flavour of the rest of the dish.

 If you are making couscous the star of the show, you can add as many other ingredients and flavours as you like.

 I generally don’t worry about the heat of coucous too much.
 I’ll serve it warm with a hot meal but as the cooking process doesn’t tend to make it very hot, I don’t tend to actively make it hotter.
 You can pop it in a pan or microwave to make it hotter if you prefer but it never seems to make a world of difference.

 Make Couscous into a Feast

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 If I am not mixing in lots of other ingredients like Maple Roasted Cherry Tomatoes, Garlic Roasted Sweet Potato and leftover Roast Chicken (highly recommended) then I’ll serve it just with lemon and coriander on the side of lots of other middle eastern inspired dishes.

 Hummus almost always accompanies my couscous.
 Any excuse really.
-And then I often serve a selection of grilled vegetables, flatbread, yoghurt dip, salads and something like lamb koftas or leftover roast chicken.
+And then I often serve a selection of grilled vegetables like Courgette/Zucchini, flatbread, yoghurt dip, salads and something like lamb koftas or leftover roast chicken.